 This principle states that everyone has constitutional protection for his or her good name.
 The press shall not knowingly publish matters based on malicious misrepresentation or unfounded accusations.
 There is no evidence that the report was based on malicious misrepresentation or unfounded accusations.

 This Principle states that the press shall not obtain information through harassment.
 The complainant claims that she was harassed by the reporter.
 Extra.ie denies that its reporter harassed the complainant.
 Neither side offers any evidence to support these contradicting claims.
 I have insufficient evidence available to me to determine this part of the complaint.

 6 July 2018

 Footnote: There have been four other upheld complaints of breaches of Principle 5 that relate to the publishing of photographs of people taken inside the doors of their homes: Sullivan and the Irish News of the World (13 July 2011), Collier and the Sunday Independent (3 May 2012, ) Doyle and the Irish Sun (20 July 2012) and O’Donnell and the Irish Independent (8 June 2017).
-Details of these decisions are available on the "Outcome of Complaints" section of this website. .
+Details of these decisions are available in the "Outcome of Complaints" section of this website.